A Proposal of Multigrid Methods for Hermitian Positive Definite Linear Systems enjoying an order relation: Introduction and notations

+We should mention that an extensive literature has treated the numerical solution of structured linear systems of large dimensions \cite{CN}, by means of preconditioned iterative solvers.
+However, as well known in the multilevel setting, the most popular matrix algebra preconditioners cannot work in general (see \cite{TCS} and references therein), while the multilevel structures often are the most relevant in practical applications.

+Therefore, quite recently, more attention has been focused (see \cite{AD,CSun2,FS2,Hu,Sun,mcircoST-weighted}) on the multigrid solution of multilevel structured (Toeplitz, circulants, Hartley, sine ($\tau$ class) and cosine algebras) linear systems, in which the coefficient matrix is banded in a multilevel sense and Hermitian positive definite.
+The reason is due to the fact that these techniques are very efficient, the total cost for reaching the solution within a preassigned accuracy being linear as the dimensions of the involved linear systems.

 The paper is organized as follows.
 In Section \ref{sec:algmul} we report the standard TGM and MGM algorithms and we write explicitly the related iteration matrices.
-In Section \ref{sec:extension} we first recall some classical results related to the algebraic TGM convergence analysis and then we prove the optimal rate of convergence of the proposed TGM, under some general and weak assumptions; the MGM case is briefly discussed at the end of the section.
-In Section \ref{sec:laplacian} we analyze in detail the case of the discrete Laplacian-plus-diagonal systems and in Section \ref{sec:numexp} we report several numerical experiments.
-Lastly, Section \ref{sec:finrem} deals with further considerations concerning future work and perspectives.
+In Section \ref{sec:extension} we first recall some classical results related to the algebraic TGM convergence analysis and then we prove the optimal rate of convergence of the proposed TGM, under the order relation previously introduced.
+The MGM case is briefly discussed at the end of the section.
+In Section \ref{sec:order} we report different interesting situations in which the key order relation is satisfied and, as a case study, we consider the discrete Laplacian-plus-diagonal systems.
+Finally in Section \ref{sec:numexp} we discuss several numerical experiments, while Section \ref{sec:finrem} deals with further considerations concerning future work and perspectives.